DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - Examining a live system can change the state of the evidence
             - small changes like interacting with the keyboard, mouse, loading/unloading programs, or of course powering off the system, can change or eliminate live evidence
         - Whenever a forensic investigation of a storage drive is conducted, two identical bit-for-bit copies of the original drive should be created first
-    - 🍍**eDiscovery**: the process of identifying, collecting, and producing electronic evidence in legal proceedings
+    - 🍍**eDiscovery**: Electronic discovery, or E-discovery, is the process of identifying, collecting, analyzing and producing Electronically Stored Information (ESI) for 📝legal purposes and in legal proceedings.
+It is used in legal investigations, litigation, and compliance.
+Electronic review involves the examination and analysis of ESI during the e-discovery process, typically for legal purposes, compliance, or investigation.

 - 7.1.5 Artifacts (e.g. computer, network, mobile device)
     - Forensic artifacts: remnants of a system or network breach/attempted breach, which and may or may not be relevant to an investigation or response